 2. Serve them cold with a pickle or a spicy, red coconut chutney with loads of coconut oil on top and enjoy!

 3. Try this!
-Devour steaming hot or cold horse gram idlis with just coconut oil on top. :-)
+Devour steaming hot or cold horse gram idlis with just coconut oil on top.
+My fav. :-)

 Note on fermenting the idli batter if you live in a cold region: